leadingBits/Login_and-_Registration_System/README.md

 ### A Basic Login and Regisration System

-This is a project I was working on to practice Python GUI Programming with Tkinter, the de facto Python GUI framework.
+This is a project I was working on to practice Python GUI Programming with Tkinter, the de-facto Python GUI framework.
 It is basically a Login and Registration System.
 Gotta admit—GUI programming is not my strong suit.

 Required utilities: